ronishi1/Maze-Runner/README.md

 The starting location is not in a valid location in the maze.
 ## English or pseudocode description of algorithm
 ```
-recordMazeSolution():
+recordMazeSolution(maze):
 	if position on goal
 		return true
 	else if position not valid
 		return false
 	else
 		for each available path to take
+			record snapshot of maze
 			move one position on path
 			if legal path
 				invoke the recursive abstraction
-			move back to original position
+			move back to original position using snapshot
 ```
 ## class(es), with fields and methods
 ## version *n* wish list